 BEYOND THE EIXAMPLE:

 Following the Cerdà plan, the district was built thanks to the money of the wealthy families of Barcelona.
 The upper-middle class of the city competed for aesthetic refinement by building their houses in modernist constructions, with profusely decorated interiors and façades using a wide variety of materials: wood, ceramics, leaded glass or wrought iron.
 We can see all this in may buildings on the right side of the Eixample.
 This taste for aesthetics spread beyond the Eixample district.
-A piece of evidence are the Santa Creu and Sant Pau Hospitals, located at the Gracia district.
+A piece of evidence are the Santa Creu and Sant Pau Hospital, located at the Gracia district.
 This building is just another gem of Modernism in our city, declared Unesco World Heritage.

-PHOTOS: Santa Creu and Sant Pau Hospitals,
+PHOTO: Santa Creu and Sant Pau Hospital

 MODERNIST CIUTAT VELLA (OLD TOWN):